jdanil/skunkworks/docs/decision-log/dependency-versions.md

 Libraries should be more permissive, allowing use of any compatible version.
 Reduces duplication of dependencies.
-Allows consumers to easily resolve security vulnerabilities and bugs from nested dependencies.
+Allows consumers to easily resolve security vulnerabilities and bugs from transitive dependencies.